 There are a few things you can do to facilitate the sale of your rural real estate.
 Such things deal with the fundamental physical differences between town and country realty.

-Since your fresh water likely comes from a well, before you get into the marketing process, check the equipment for good working order.
+Before getting into the marketing process, since your fresh water likely comes from a well, check the equipment for good working order.
 To ensure potability, have the water tested by your local municipal health department.
 This is something you probably do on a regular basis anyway, but take in a sample immediately prior to listing the property for sale so you can offer a buyer current assurance of good water.

 Since you're not on a sewer, if you've not done so recently, have the septic tank pumped.
 That way, a buyer prospect won't be guessing whether it will need it when they take possession.
 It's a minor selling feature, but it's also a courteous thing to do and removes one item from a buyer's check-list.

 Do you have a sump pump in the basement?
 Check it to make sure it's also operating well.
 You might even go so far as to add a secondary pump or battery backup system.
-Nice added benefit.
+Nice added benefit for a buyer.

 Outbuildings?
 Check them for major or minor needed repairs.
 Does your fencing need any work?
 Get it done ahead of time.
 Do you have large trees that could use a trim or even complete removal?
 Make it so.